The mission of the Messiah, 1:5-9:50

 "woe to you when everyone speaks well of you ...."

-The characteristics of the blessed describe the lost of Israel, exiled, enslaved, impoverished, persecuted, awaiting the day of their redemption, their vindication (possibly with the sense of "righteousness" in Matthew).
-Jesus now addresses his disciples as the lost of Israel who recognize in Jesus the realization of Israel's redemption.
+The characteristics of the blessed represent the lost of Israel, exiled, enslaved, impoverished, persecuted, awaiting the day of their redemption, their vindication (possibly with the sense of "righteousness" in Matthew).
+Jesus now addresses his disciples as the lost of Israel who recognise in Jesus the realisation of Israel's redemption.
 To his disciples Jesus announces the fulfilment of their eschatological hope: in Jesus theirs is now the kingdom, they will be filled, they will laugh and great will be their reward.

-Here then are "the qualifications of those who are admitted as members of Christ's kingdom (along with) the fate of those who, on account of their life and attitude, will have no share in His salvation", Geldenhuys.
+In terms of Biblical theology, here we have the characteristics of those who are admitted as members of Christ's kingdom, along with the fate of those who have no share in His salvation.

-The difference in the wording between the beatitudes' in Luke and Matthew: Matthew's spiritualization of the beatitudes doesn't alter the message that much, although many commentators would disagree.
+It also seems likely that Matthew's beatitudes come with editorial explanations, such that "the poor" becomes "the poor in spirit", etc. Yet, the difference in the wording between the beatitudes in Luke, and in Matthew's spiritualisation of the beatitudes, doesn't alter the message that much, although many commentators would disagree.
 Luke's failure to offer a commentary to the beatitudes is not an attempt to glorify poverty, hunger, grief and persecution, rather, like Matthew, he glorifies emptiness before God, the emptiness that only God can fill, the emptiness of lost Israel, and by extension, lost humanity.
 The blessings of the kingdom belong to a certain type of person, a person with certain characteristics, a person with a healthy discontent as to their standing before God that leads them to yearn for the "wealth, the satisfaction, the consolation and the comradeship of the kingdom", Caird.